Krsikapa00/Recycling-App/README.md

 Recycling app created for APSC 100 Module 3.
-Currently (March 21st, 2020) on the Google Play Store Name on market: QUEST Recycling - by Krsikapa.Nicholas
+Currently (March 30th, 2020) on the Google Play Store Name on market: Quest Recycling - by Krsikapa.Nicholas

+How to run the app:
+    To run the app there are two methods that can be used.
+The first is to download Android Studio and build the app through that software.
+Android Studio will let users build applications onto virtual devices or Android smart phones if connected.
+If this method is pursued, users will need to clone this GitHub repository onto their computer and open the project in Android Studio then "Run" the app

+    The other method to run the app is download the version on the app store under the name Quest Recycles created by developer domain Krsikapa.Nicholas.

+    Both methods will give users a fully working version of the app and see what was created.

 How to use App:
 Navigation: